Paul Stretford

 Paul Stretford is an English football agent.
 In 1987, he founded Proactive Sports Management, renamed Formation Group in 2004, which went on to represent, amongst others, England footballer Wayne Rooney.
-In 2010 Rooney revealed as part of his evidence during a court case that Stretford received 20% of his off-field earnings, an amount the player regarded as being fair.
+In 2010, Rooney revealed as part of his evidence during a court case that Stretford received 20% of his off-field earnings, an amount the player regarded as being fair.

 Stretford has frequently been embroiled in legal disputes and his methods have been criticised.
-As part of the same court case in 2010 Stretford admitted that when he first represented the 17-year-old Rooney, he had not explained to the player, or to his father, what documents were being signed or what their effects would be – something the prosecuting barrister called "absolutely extraordinary".
+As part of the same court case in 2010, Stretford admitted that when he first represented the 17-year-old Rooney, he had not explained to the player, or to his father, what documents were being signed or what their effects would be – something the prosecuting barrister called "absolutely extraordinary".

 Career

 Beginnings

 Stretford's first deal was Frank Stapleton's transfer from the French club Le Havre AC to Blackburn Rovers in 1989.

-Larger Dealings
+Larger dealings

-Among the major players Stretford went on to represent were Andrew Cole and Stan Collymore.
-In January 1995 Stretford negotiated Cole's transfer from Newcastle United to Manchester United for a then record British transfer fee of £7 million.
-Stretford's connection with Manchester United had begun in 1994, with his involvement in the £1.2 million transfer of David May to the club from Blackburn Rovers.
+Among the major players Stretford went on to represent were Andy Cole and Stan Collymore.
+In January 1995, Stretford negotiated Cole's transfer from Newcastle United to Manchester United for a then record British transfer fee of £7million.
+Stretford's connection with Manchester United had begun in 1994, with his involvement in the £1.2million transfer of David May to the club from Blackburn Rovers.
 Cole considered the agent a friend and on moving to Manchester had stayed at Stretford's house, later discovering that rent had been deducted from his earnings.
 "Stretford wasn't motivated by friendships, but money" Cole said in a 2010 article.

 A legal case that in January 2011 was moving through the Portuguese courts suggested that for a time Stretford co-operated with the Gestifute agency run by the Portuguese football agent, Jorge Mendes, to bring Portuguese players into British football.
 According to claims made by Formation in that legal suit, agent's fees were shared between Gestifute and Formation in the deals that brought Hugo Viana to Newcastle United for around €12 million in 2002, Nuno Capucho to Rangers in 2003 and Cristiano Ronaldo from Sporting Clube de Portugal to Manchester United for £12.24 million in the same year.
 Formation were pursuing Gestifute for what they claimed were unshared fees on subsequent deals.